JeremyRubin/rubin.io/bitcoin/_posts/0000-00-00-next-steps-bip119.md

 When I've previously asked maintainers for clarity on what 'merge rubric' they might apply to the CTV pull request, I've been effectively stonewalled with no criterion (even for things that were historically merged) and claims that soft-fork discussion is outside the purview of maintainership.
+To be clear, I'm not asking maintainers _to merge_, merely when they do make the decision to, what they are evaluating.
+The reticence to make clear guidelines around this was surprising to me, at first.

-This isn't the maintainer's fault that they cannot give me any guidance, it's how it has to be.
+But then I understood: it isn't the maintainer's fault that they cannot give me any guidance, it's how it **must** be.

 The idea that Bitcoin Core might serve as the deciding body for consensus upgrades puts developers of Bitcoin Core into a dangerous position in the